abaksy/os_algos/README.md

 # Operating Systems Algorithms

 C/C++ implementation of some algorithms used in Operating Systems.
-This repository covers algorithms that were taught in the Operating Systems course (UE18CS303) at PES University, Bengaluru.
+This repository covers algorithms from the Dinosaur Book (OS Concepts by Silberschatz, Galvin, Gagne et. al.)

 ## Scheduling